awslabs/multi-model-server/tests/performance/README.md

  specified in the yaml, test suite is marked as skipped with 0 test cases.
 2. For each test suite a sub-directory is created with artifacts for it.
 3. The comparison_results.csv contains diff for monitoring metrics between an ongoing run and a previous run which was ran for same MMS server.
-Comparison.html shows the comparision results.
+Comparison.html shows the comparison results.

 ## How to add test case to test suite.